scumjr/scumjr.github.io/_posts/2023-04-27-automatic-subtitles-with-soda.md

 The library configuration (channel count, sample rate, language pack directory, etc.) is done through a [Protobuf](https://github.com/chromium/chromium/blob/e055a80240d4741a71bde4e19da6333af95aea3d/chrome/services/speech/soda/proto/soda_api.proto) message.

 Once initialized, the audio stream can be fed to the library at the specified sample rate.
-The recognition results are passed to a callback which write to stdout each word along its timestamp.
+The recognition results are passed to a callback which writes to stdout each word along its timestamp.
 That's it!

 1. Convert the media file into `.wav`: